Selling A Staffing Agency

 - The owner benefit represents the true economic profit derived by the owner of the business.

-- After the company’s EBITDA (earnings before interest, taxes, depreciation, and amortization) is determined, one must also add the owner’s salary, unrecorded sales, and the owner’s personal expenses that flow through the financial statement in order to uncover the true owner benefit.
+- Then one must ‘add-back’ the owner’s salary, unrecorded sales (if proven), and the owner’s personal expenses that flow through the financial statement.

-- Staffing companies usually have next to no equipment or physical assets, so the value of the business lies strictly with its intangible assets such as its customer base, brand name, and employment agreements with its staff.
+- Staffing companies usually have next to no equipment or physical assets, so the value of the business lies strictly with its intangible assets including the customer base, brand name, and employment agreements.

-- Staffing agencies usually sell for 2-3 x the current level of the adjusted owner benefit.
+- Staffing agencies usually sell for 2-3 x the annual adjusted owner benefit.

 - The valuation range in large part depends on the growth rate of the agency, the customer mix, the stability and longevity of the agency, and the ability of the agency to recruit staff.

-Some staffing companies are able to pay their staff about half of the hourly rate that they receive from the employer (who is hiring the staffing company and not the individual staffer).
-This equates to a strong 50% gross margin (the margin that is left over for the staffing company after paying the staff members who are in turn hired out to the employer).
+Some staffing companies are able to pay their staff about half of the hourly rate that they receive from the employer (who hires the staffing company and not the individual staffer).
+This equates to 50% gross margins (or what is left over for the staffing company after paying the staff members).
 Many healthcare staffing companies have historically been able to achieve these high gross margins because of strong demand from employers for healthcare workers.
+The stronger the labor needs in a particular industry, then the higher the gross margins.
+Other staffing agencies have lower gross margins because of higher labor costs or less demand from employers needing the services of staffing agencies to fill their labor needs.
+Buyers of staffing agencies closely analyze gross margins, and sellers of staffing agencies should do everything possible to increase this critical metric before selling.

 The pre-tax net margins of a staffing agency is simply the net profit (or adjusted owner benefit) divided by the gross revenue.
-This metric incorporates the staffing agency’s overhead and advertising/recruitment costs.
-A well established staffing agency should be able to keep these costs low and avoid costly recruiting costs to attract staffers.
+This metric incorporates the staffing agency’s overhead, which mainly consists of advertising and recruitment costs.
+A well established staffing agency should be able to keep these costs low and avoid high recruiting costs to attract staffers.
 Ideally, a strong staffing agency has staffers seeking employment with them (rather than recruiting staffers to work for the agency).
 Thus, a staffing agency with low net margins may also mean that the staffing company is having to spend too much money on recruiting and signing up staffers.

-Growth Rate of Staffing Agencies for Sale A Key to Selling Price
+Growth Rate of Staffing Agencies Key to Valuation

-- A staffing agency that is growing their sales and net profits will receive a far higher asking price than a similarly situated staffing agency with stagnant or declining financials.
+- A staffing agency that is growing their sales and net profits will receive a far higher valuation than a staffing agency with stagnant or declining financials.

 - The agency may be growing because it is in a favorable industry with more and more employers needing staffing agencies to fill their staffing needs.